Archives and local history

 We also hold an excellent collection of documentary material relating to Warrington, its people and the surrounding area, including:

 Census returns on microfilm

 Newspapers on microfilm

 Photographs and other images (See archives on flickr)

 Who can use the archives?

-Anyone can use our records free of charge.
+Anyone can use the search room to undertake personal research free of charge.
 We can help if you want to trace your family tree or find out about the history of your house or area.
 We can help provide resources for school and college projects.
 You don't even have to have a specific purpose in mind other than an interest in some aspect of local or family history.